Qila Rai Pithora

-Association with Anangpal Tomar II - Lal Kot
+Association with Anangpal Tomar II – Lal Kot

-The Lal Kot (as the Qila Rai Pithora was originally called) is believed to be constructed in the reign of Tomar king Anangpal I. He brought the iron pillar from Saunkh location (Mathura) and got it fixed in Delhi in the year 1052 as evident from the inscriptions on it.
-By assuming the iron pillar as center, numerous palaces and temples were built and finally the fort Lal Kot was built around them.
+The Lal Kot (as the Qila Rai Pithora was originally called) is believed to be constructed in the reign of the Tomar king Anangpal I. He brought the iron pillar from the Saunkh location (Mathura) and got it fixed in Delhi in the year 1052, as evident from the inscriptions on it.
+By assuming the iron pillar as the center, numerous palaces and temples were built, and finally the fort Lal Kot was built around them.
 The construction of the Lal Kot finished in the year 1060.
-The circumference of the fort was more than 2 miles and the walls of the fort were 60 feet high and 30 feet thick.
+The circumference of the fort was more than 2 miles, and the walls of the fort were 60 feet high and 30 feet thick.

 “Anangpal II was instrumental in populating Indraprastha and giving it its present name, Delhi.
-The region was in ruins when he ascended the throne in the 11th century, it was he who built Lal Kot fort (Qila Rai Pithora) and Anangtal Baoli.
+The region was in ruins when he ascended the throne in the 11th century, it was he who built the Lal Kot fort (Qila Rai Pithora) and Anangtal Baoli.
 The Tomar rule over the region is attested by multiple inscriptions and coins, and their ancestry can be traced to the Pandavas (of the Mahabharata)" said BR Mani, former joint director-general of the Archaeological Survey of India (ASI).

 Lal Kot was Delhi’s original ‘red fort’.
 What we call Red Fort or Lal Qila today was originally called Qila-e-Mubarak built by Mughal Emperor Shah Jahan.

 A short inscription on the Qutb Minar reads "Pirathi Nirapa", which some writers read as vernacular for "King Prithvi".
 Some coins, called "Dehliwalas" in the early sources of the Delhi Sultanate, were issued by a series of kings which include the Tomara rulers and a king called "Prithipala".
 This King Prithvi or Prithipala is believed to be the 3rd last Tomar king of Delhi - Prithvipal Tomar.
 Due to his name being similar to the famous King Prithviraj Chauhan of that time, he has been completely overlapped in the history.